 If Mother Nature is kind, we’ll also photograph the internationally-renown cherry blossoms along the Tidal Basin.
 It’s like a pink rainbow of 3,000 trees.
 Unfortunately, it only lasts a week and could come any time between mid-March and mid-April.
 That’s why we don’t make this a cherry blossom tour, but cross your fingers that they’re still blooming.

-Tour begins at Lincoln Memorial bottom steps at street level
+Tour begins at Lincoln Memorial bottom steps at street level.
+Tour begins at 10 a.m.

+It’s the 150th anniversary of the fateful event.
 Why did America’s most popular actor kill the president?
 And how did he do it?
-We stroll from the White House to Ford’s Theater and many points in between over 90 minutes examining many of the sites where John Wilkes Booth stalked President Abraham Lincoln before killing him at the end of the Civil War.
+We stroll from the White House Ford’s Theatre to and many points in between over 90 minutes examining many of the sites where John Wilkes Booth stalked President Abraham Lincoln before killing him at the end of the Civil War.
 A madman exacting revenge for his beloved South or maybe more.
 Rick is a distant relative of John Wilkes Booth and co-conspirator Mary Surratt so keep a wary eye on him.

 The sea of white marble headstones.
 The eternal flame.
 Changing of the guard.
 Learn the stories of our nation through its fallen heroes.
 The secrets of creating images that make one pause.
 Visit Robert E. Lee’s one-time home with some of the best views around Washington along with monuments to Confederate soldiers, Spanish-American war and many more.
 Arlington National Cemetery is Rick’s favorite destination around Washington.
 Maybe because he has a relative buried there, maybe because it’s an unending series of memorials and so many opportunities for memorable photos.